Meet The Judges

 Jesus Acosta

 Jesus Acosta is originally from Guanajuato, Mexico.
-He discovered dance at Sam Houston State University and decided to pursue a career in dance.
-He is a founding member of Houston Contemporary Dance Company where he danced for 3 seasons and NobleMotion Dance where he danced for 9 seasons while also the rehearsal director.
-He previously danced with The Houston Metropolitan Dance Company, The Kista Tucker Dance Company, and Hope Stone Dance Company.
-He has worked with MA Dance and Auxiliaries for 19 years teaching, choreographing, and judging.
-Jesus has choreographed for The Houston Texans Cheerleaders and has judged on The Dance Worlds Contemporary/Lyrical Panel for 3 years.
-He currently teaches all levels of Jazz at Dance Du Coeur in Sugar Land, TX where he has been a Company Director for the past eight years.
-When not at the studio Jesus is dad to 2 dogs and 3 cats who he loves and adores.
+He discovered dance at Sam Houston State University where he decided to pursue a career in dance while studying to receive a BFA.
+Most recently he was named as one of the newest members of the Board of Directors for Houston Contemporary Dance Company where he is a founding member and danced for 3 seasons.
+Other company credits include NobleMotion Dance for 9 seasons while also rehearsal director for the company, The Houston Metropolitan Dance Company, and Hope Stone Dance Company.
+He has worked with MA Dance and Auxiliaries for 21 years teaching, choreographing, and judging.
+Jesus has been a judge on the Contemporary/Lyrical Panel for 5 years at The Dance Worlds and was on the Jazz Panel at UDA College Nationals in 2025.
+He currently teaches all levels of Jazz at Dance Du Coeur in Sugar Land, TX where he has also been a Company Director for the past 12 years.
+Jesus believes in instilling positivity to everyone that he comes in contact with.

 Melissa Kidd